yenugah80/yenugah80/README.md

 ---

-Welcome to my Github!
 I’m an **AI/ML Platform Engineer, Data Product Owner, and Senior Data Analyst** with 6+ years of experience building systems along with my little software application development that actually work in the real world.

 ⚡ I’ve architected **agentic systems, RAG-powered workflows, and MLOps pipelines** that scale across enterprise, startup, and research environments.
 🤖 My work spans **fraud detection, risk scoring, multimodal sentiment pipelines, and real-time financial insights** — all engineered for speed, reliability, and impact.